nishbo/matlab_c_sockets/README.md

 #### Without Make

-The command sequence can be executed manually (UNTESTED):
+The command sequence can be executed manually:

 ```
 matlab_c_sockets>mkdir bin